CompProgTools/CPCli/CONTRIBUTE.md

 ## How can I be more involved?

-If you would like to be more involved in the development on *CP-Cli* then contribute a lot!
+If you would like to be more involved in the development on *Kruskal* then contribute a lot!
 Thats really all I have to say, oh and also show that you actually care about the competitive programming community, and I might add you as a contributer!